surfinbard/stc-steganography/README.md

 # STC-Steganography

 A distortion limiting approach to Syndrome-Trellis Coding.
+Based on the work of Tomáš Filler, Jan Judas and Jessica Fridrich: "Minimizing Additive Distortion in Steganography Using Syndrome-Trellis Codes".
+Guided by Wadih Sawaya.

 ## Introduction